This was an internal tool redesign of a customer relationship management from Dynamics to IFS.

 New Interface – Live Edits

-Reporting is seamless in the new interface, IFS, so that all salespeople could export reports instead of relying on one person to run the report.
-This closed the loop on reporting and made live edits during meetings possible.
+Reporting is seamless in the new interface, IFS, so that all salespeople can export reports instead of relying on one person to run the report.
+This closed the loop on more accurate reporting and made live edits during meetings possible.

 The most challenging parts of this project were getting team agreement on data points that were necessary to track projects.
 When it came to areas of ambiguity it was necessary for the team to meet and discuss what each field meant to members of the sales team who represented different sectors of the industry and come to agreement about the best unified path forward.